dummifiedme/TheNotebook/NotesVault/Parliament.md

 ***

-* Articles 79 to 122 in Part V of the Constitution deal with the organisation, composition, duration, officers, procedures, privileges, powers and so on of the Parliament.
+* Articles {79 to 122::range of articles} in Part {V} of the Constitution deal with the organisation, composition, duration, officers, procedures, privileges, powers and so on of the Parliament.
 *